beeway/economics-textbooks/README.md

 [3] Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA

-My textbook slides for

-FoEAE Folder
-MinOE Folder
-IFL Folder

-Corporate Financial Decisions & Macroeconomics in One Equation
+Textbook slides for Corporate Financial Decisions & Macroeconomics in One Equation

-My course materials

 2019 Course Website - Macroeconomics
 https://sites.google.com/site/19bc3033/